Jonascone/cats/README.md

 # cats

-Nextjs app for cats I've seen and know.
+A Next.js app for cats I've seen and know.